 In February 2013 the IETF updated the specification of the ID field in IPv4 so that the ID field is only set when a packet is fragmented [28].
-If this RFC is followed, speedtrap will soon be required for IPv4 router alias resolution as well as IPv6.
+If implementors follow this RFC, speedtrap will soon be required for IPv4 router alias resolution as well as IPv6.
 A related question is what fraction of IPv4 routers that set a constant (zero) ID field would set an incrementing IPID field if they were required to fragment responses.